 - Made by another

-- Knowledge that the representation was false when it was made
+- The knowledge that the representation was false when it was made

 - An intention to get or induce the plaintiff to act or refrain from acting in reliance on the representation

-If you have been hurt economically by consumer or business fraud, there is legal action to take.
-The experienced consumer and business fraud attorneys at The Cochran Firm, with over 25 offices nationwide, have the resources and experience necessary to fight your case and win.
+The experienced attorneys at The Cochran Firm fight against deceptive, misleading, unfair, and secretive practices corporations use to defraud consumers.
+If you have been harmed economically by consumer fraud, there are legal actions to take.
+Our consumer fraud attorneys at The Cochran Firm have the resources and expertise to fight your case and win.